Mandzhi/Mandzhi.github.io/index.md

 1. [Data-driven applications for wind energy analysis and prediction: The case of “La Haute Borne” wind farm](https://www.sciencedirect.com/science/article/pii/S2772508122000382)
    <img src="images/image1.jpg?raw=true"/>

    This paper investigates several methods of predicting wind energy generation for the onshore “La Haute Borne” wind farm.
 The hybrid model has been developed to get short-term power forecasts using both historical in-situ measurements available from ENGIE and MERRA-2 global reanalysis dataset.

-   It was shown that adding three extra meteorological parameters – pressure, humidity, and temperature – allowed to reach a higher accuracy compared with cases when weather parameters were completely ignored or used partially.
+It was shown that adding pressure, humidity, and temperature allowed to reach a higher accuracy compared with cases when these weather parameters were ignored.
 Results also showed the combined CNN-LSTM model reached higher accuracy for both 12- and 24-h forecasts and performed faster than an ordinary LSTM network.
-A significant advantage of both methods deals with their light structure which allows running models on the Central Processing Unit (CPU).

    **Related materials**